-While many will welcome the sunshine and warmer weather, spare a thought for those who will have to work in sweltering conditions in kitchens, factories, shops and offices around the country.
+While many will welcome the sunshine, many are working in sweltering conditions in around the country.

 There’s no law on maximum working temperatures.
 However, during working hours the temperature in all indoor workplaces must be ‘reasonable’.